-Now, we can get Distance between CL of Nozzle to CL of Shell as follows:
+Now, we can get the Distance between the CL of Nozzle and to CL of Shell as follows:

 CL to CL Distance = 1333 – (84+25) = 1224 mm

 Note- This is the minimum distance required for Installing Nozzle for this particular case.
-Similarly, we can calculate the distance for different sizes of nozzles and for others Heads.
+Similarly, we can calculate the distance for different sizes of nozzles and for other Heads.

 Step-6.
-Calculate the Distance between the Tangent Line(TL) of Dish to Face of Flange (FOF)
+Calculate the Distance between the Tangent Line(TL) of the Dish to the Face of the Flange (FOF)